 Opponents pointed out the terrible risks such alien creatures posed by their very nature.
 But the xenophiles countered with the promise of starflight - that would give Cthonidkind the key to the universe.
 If they could spread across the stars, then even the most unknown and dangerous aliens could not stop their pungent expansion.

 Today the Cthonid society is trying to adapt to all the powerful technologies that are appearing.
 Many new forms of societies are emerging to deal with the truly alien concepts of AI, nanotechnology and starflight, as well as understanding the complex smell of Terragen civilization.
-Several major disasters have occurred, such as the nanoswarms that in 7833 nearly destroyed the main xenodiplomatic asteroid cluster or the failed attempt by one nation to use a copy of the Encyclopaedia Everythingiana to bootstrap fusion power.
+Several major disasters have occurred, such as the replicator swarm that in 7833 nearly destroyed the main xenodiplomatic asteroid cluster, or the failed attempt by one nation to use a copy of the Encyclopaedia Everythingiana to bootstrap fusion power.
 Tensions are running high between conservatives and radicals, between xenophobes and xenophiles, the new societies dealing with alien science and traditional societies, augmented Cthonids and unaugmented ones, and groups trading with different Terragen groups.
 It is generally regarded to be an intense and full-flavored time to live in.

 - First Contact - Text by Steve Bowers